Chart Color Schemes

 Paralowie has a typical household mix, with a higher-than-average median household size

-Family households account for 75.1% of all households, including 35.6% couples with children, 21.8% couples without children, and 16.4% single parent families.
-Non-family households constitute the remaining 24.9%, comprising 21.9% lone person households and 3.0% group households.
-The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.7.
+Family households comprise 75.1% of all households, including 35.6% couples with children, 21.8% couples without children, and 16.4% single parent families.
+Non-family households account for the remaining 24.9%, with lone person households at 21.9% and group households making up 3.0%.
+The median household size is 2.8 people, larger than the Greater Adelaide average of 2.7.

 Frequently Asked Questions - Households